You’ve got a customer. Now what? The relationship doesn’t end when someone clicks the “buy” button; in fact, it’s really just beginning.

 Investing in the initial success of your customers pays off later in the customer lifecycle: It not only keeps them coming back for repeat business, it inspires them to refer more customers to you.
 As Murphy wrote in another blog post, “You make sure your customers are successful and they’ll make sure you’re successful.”

 On the other hand, if you lose customers at this critical stage, you’ve likely lost them forever.
-In fact, 68% of customers don’t return to a business after having a negative initial experience, according to an Access Development 2016 customer loyalty analysis.
+In fact, according to iperceptions, 32% of customers stop doing business with a brand they love after only one bad experience.

 “What this means is that you have to identify the point where they first get value — where they first start to achieve their goals,” Murphy wrote.
 “This is the time they first start achieving the things that are going to make sure that they’re on the road to their desired outcome.”